-The Code does not specify anything beyond stating that the Code applies 'to those Collecting Societies that have agreed to be bound by the Code'.
-The Code does not identify which of the collecting societies are currently bound by the Code, nor does specify a process for a collecting society to cease its agreement to be bound by the Code.
+The Code does not specify anything regarding this aspect of its application beyond stating that the Code applies 'to those Collecting Societies that have agreed to be bound by the Code'.
+The Code does not identify which of the collecting societies are currently bound by it, nor does it specify a process for a collecting society to cease its agreement to be bound by the Code.
 Presumably, a collecting society can withdraw its consent to be bound by the Code, and such a decision would mean the provisions of the Code would immediately cease to apply to them.